-The General Academic Rules are applied in accordance with the Higher Education Act (No. 101 of 1997), and the Institutional Statute: University of the Free State (Government Gazette No. 41399, Notice Number 37 of 26 January 2018), and the responsibility for implementing such rules is assigned by the Council to the Registrar, except where indicated differently in the rules.
-The Registrar must regularly, as agreed, report in writing to the Council via the Senate on the implementation of the General Academic Rules.
+The General Academic Rules are applied in accordance with the Higher Education Act (No. 101 of 1997), and the applicable Institutional Statute: University of the Free State; the responsibility for implementing such rules is assigned by the Council to the registrar, except when indicated differently in the rules.
+The registrar must regularly, as agreed, report in writing to the Council via the Senate on the implementation of the General Academic Rules.

 The Council delegates the implementation of the General Academic Rules to the Senate.
-As stated in the General Academic Rules, the functionaries must provide the Registrar with a written report on the implementation of the rules in question.
+As stated in the General Academic Rules, the functionaries must provide the registrar with a written report on the implementation of the rules in question.

 The deans are accountable for the correct interpretation and implementation of these rules.
-In the event that there is no consensus on the interpretation and implementation of these rules, the deans will request the Registrar to provide a final decision.
+In the event that there is no consensus on the interpretation and implementation of these rules, the deans will request the registrar to provide a final decision.

 The design and implementation of faculty rules are assigned by Council to the faculty boards and their respective deans.
-As agreed upon, all deans must regularly report in writing to the Council via the Senate on the implementation of faculty rules.
+As agreed, all deans must regularly report in writing to the Council via the Senate on the implementation of faculty rules.

-The design and implementation of faculty rules are mentioned in the same Act; referenced as those regarding the Registrar, and are assigned by Council to the faculty boards and their respective deans.
-As agreed upon, all deans must regularly report in writing to the Council via the Senate on the implementation of faculty rules.
+The design and implementation of faculty rules are mentioned in the same Act; referred to as those regarding the registrar and assigned by Council to the faculty boards and their respective deans.
+As agreed, all deans must regularly report in writing to the Council via the Senate on the implementation of faculty rules.

-The UFS Council may also enter into agreements with registered and accredited private providers of higher education to offer academic qualifications of the UFS.
+The UFS Council may also enter into agreements with registered and accredited private providers of higher education to offer academic qualifications from the UFS.
 Where such agreements do exist, reference must be made to them in both admission rules and faculty rules.